Textile dyeing and printing

 Laser engraving is an innovative method for surface modification that I explored while preparing a case study on market-focused product offerings for Luolai Home Textile Company Limited, a leading global home textile retailer based in China.
 In my case study, I demonstrated how the company could utilize laser-cutting technology in the design of both hard and soft-line products.
 This approach offers an alternative solution for modifying the surfaces of textile materials.

-Bioengineered Dyeing and Printing Process
+Bioengineered Dyeing Process

 Bacterial Dye